 - All individuals with acute HIV infection progress to chronic disease.

-- US Preventive Services Task Force 2013 HIV screening recommendations: all individuals aged 15-65, and younger adolescents and older adults based on risk factors.
+- US Preventive Services Task Force 2019 HIV screening recommendations: all individuals aged 15-65, pregnant individuals, and younger adolescents and older adults based on risk factors.

 - HIV testing/screening algorithm (provision CDC recommendations 12/2012)

 - Fourth-generation lab-based immunoassay test with testing for anti-HIV IgG and IgM and HIV p24 antigen (e.g. Architect HIV Ag/Ab Combo Assay).
 This test decreases the window period from acute infection to laboratory screening diagnoses down to a few days.
-(NOTE: Alere Determine HIV-1/2 Ag/Ab Combo Rapid test has been approved by the FDA (8-2013) but performance is only somewhat better than third-generation immunoassay tests making it a poor choice for diagnoses of acute HIV).
+Use HIV RNA testing for patients receiving CAB PrEP.